Albuquerque Museum: Current Exhibitions

 Coordinated by Historic Fairview Cemetery historian Susan Schwartz, "Back to Life" is the first community-based project to open in the Museum's newly sponsored William A. + Loretta Barrett Keleher Gallery.

 Limited tours of the exhibition are available on Thursdays and Fridays from Susan Schwartz, Community Historian of Historic Fairview Cemetery.
-Please contact Theresa Sedillo at 505-764-6502 to schedule your tour.
+To schedule a tour, please call (505) 764-6502.

 Summer Artist-in-Residence: Lea Anderson